'Loop Hero' is the Perfect Game for a Post-Covid World

 Remember?
 Remember what?
 Without going too deep into the lore, Loop Hero presents a dystopian future where the world has been... forgotten.
 Not erased, just disremembered, and only by exploring the wasteland and encountering things that were previously known can the Hero start to rebuild their forgotten universe.
 Four Quarters has effectively packaged these themes of memory and healing and released them to a public that is still reeling in a dystopia of our own, so it's no surprise that they've sold more than half a million copies of the title.

 I bought Loop Hero the day it was released, not because I follow the publisher, and not even because I love roguelikes (we'll define this genre in a moment), although I have spent a shameful amount of hours playing Slay the Spire.
 Instead, something about this game just spoke to me, and it's one of the best decisions I've made this year.
 [Disclaimer: I haven't made many decisions this year.]

 Loop Hero isn't hard to understand, but it's hard to master.
 The Hero embarks on expeditions and is tasked with journeying as many times around the wasteland as possible before being overpowered by spiders, ratwolves, vampires, skeletons, and bosses.
 In the process, they (the Hero appears to be androgynous, a nice touch) collect resources that the player can use to build up their camp, generating more power for subsequent expeditions.
 The Hero tries to talk and reason with other wasteland wanderers, but to no avail.

 Loop Hero consists of four chapters, each progressively more challenging.
 Is the game worth the time I've spent playing it?
 Is it the addictive nature of these run-based games that has me hooked, or is there something deeper to this indie phenomenon?

-Before we adventure any further down this trail of thought, it's worth taking a few minutes to explain what "roguelike" games are, and why they're so popular.
-(Warning: If you are a "gamer," then you probably know all this, so feel free to skip ahead to the Meat+Potatoes of this story.)
+Before we adventure further down this trail of thought, it's worth taking a few minutes to explain what "roguelike" games are, and why they're so popular.
+(Warning: If you are a gamer, you may know all this, in which case skip ahead to the FINAL LOOP of this story.)